top of page

 Registration

-Please register for the course via the ONE@ECDA platform at least 14 days prior to the commencement of the selected course run.
+• Please register for the course via the ONE@ECDA portal at least 14 days prior to the commencement of the selected course run.

 Course Name | Learning Through Play: Building Competence and Skills of New Early Childhood Educators in Facilitating Play